Accessibility Statement for Estuary Housing Association

 · just find it easier to listen, rather than read

-All you need to do to install this free software is click on the Browsealoud button above and follow the simple step-by-step guide.
+All you need to do to use this free software is click or tap on the Browsealoud button/logo displayed on each page and follow the simple step-by-step guide.
+There is a video guide, produced by Browsealoud available to view at https://www.youtube.com/watch?v=w9uxDRpISUI

 Navigation Assistance: Keyboard or Mouse?